Ishan5hrestha/Space-Invader-Engine/README.md

 The music is stored in **music.txt** which unfortunately got lost.
 Music was stored in similarly as in old Nokia phone's midi editor.
 Length of note, note name(C,C#,D,D#,E,F,F#,G,G#,A,A#,B,C) followed by duration of pause(ie. no sound).
 ## SINVADER.cpp
-sinvader.cpp is the bulk of game engine.
+This is the bulk of game engine.
 There are unused parts like rotate which can be useful in other projects.
 All of the objects on screen are member of class *object* which has initialise part and processing part on main body.
 This structure of objects was inspired by GameMaker 8.2's object concept of:
 - Initialise: Actions to perform when room starts
 - Step: Actions to perform on each run frame
 - End: When object is destroyed, what actions to do